On Graphs and Codes Preserved by Edge Local Complementation: Constructions

 \begin{lem} Let $G=(V,E)$ be an odd graph.
 After performing any LC or ELC operation on $G$, we obtain a graph $G'$ which is also odd. \end{lem} \begin{proof} Let $v \in V$ and $w \in N_v$.
 LC on $v$ transforms $N_w$ into $N_w' = (N_w \cup N_v)\setminus(N_w \cap N_v)\setminus\{w\}$, where $\left|N_w'\right| = \left|N_w\right| + \left|N_v\right| - (2\left|N_w \cap N_v\right| + 1)$.
 Since $G$ is odd, $\left|N_w\right|$ and $\left|N_v\right|$ must be odd.
 We then see that $\left|N_w'\right|$ is the sum of three odd numbers, and must therefore be odd.
 The same argument holds for all neighbors of $v$, so $G * v$ is odd.
 That ELC also preserves oddness then follows from Definition~\ref{prop:triplelc}. \end{proof}

-\begin{thm} The graph $h^r_e$, for $r \ge 3$, is an ELC-preserved $(r+1, 2^r-r-1)$-bipartite graph on $n = 2^r$ vertices.
-To obtain $h^r_e$, first construct $h^r$, as in Theorem~\ref{thm:hammingcode}, and then add a new vertex which is connected by edges to all existing vertices of even degree.
-The graph $h^r_e$ corresponds to the $[2^r, 2^r-r-1, 4]$ \emph{extended Hamming code}. \end{thm} \begin{proof} $h^r_e$ must be bipartite, since all vertices of $h^r$ in the partition of size $r$ have degree $\sum_{i=2}^r \binom{r}{i} \frac{i}{r} = 2^{r-1}-1$, which is odd.
+\begin{defn} Let the graph $h^r_e$ be an $(r+1, 2^r-r-1)$-bipartite graph on $n = 2^r$ vertices.
+To obtain $h^r_e$, first construct $h^r$, as in Definition~\ref{def:hammingcode}, and then add a new vertex which is connected by edges to all existing vertices of even degree. \end{defn}

+\begin{thm} The graph $h^r_e$, for $r \ge 3$, is ELC-preserved and corresponds to the $[2^r, 2^r-r-1, 4]$ \emph{extended Hamming code}. \end{thm} \begin{proof} $h^r_e$ must be bipartite, since all vertices of $h^r$ in the partition of size $r$ have degree $\sum_{i=2}^r \binom{r}{i} \frac{i}{r} = 2^{r-1}-1$, which is odd.
 The new vertex added to $h^r$ also has odd degree, since the number of vertices in $h^r$ of even degree is $\sum_{i=1}^{\lfloor\frac{r}{2}\rfloor} \binom{r}{2i} = 2^{r-1}-1$.
 Hence $h^r_e$ is odd.
 It follows from the construction that $h^r_e$ corresponds to a code with parity check matrix $(I \mid P)$, where the columns are all odd weight vectors from $\mathbb{F}_2^{r+1}$, which is the parity check matrix of an extended Hamming code~\cite{handbook}.
 We know from Theorem~\ref{thm:elccode} that any ELC operation on $h^r_e$ must give a graph that corresponds to an equivalent code.
 Since the distance of the code is greater than two, all columns of the parity check matrix must be distinct.
 The graph $h^r_e$ is odd, and must remain so after ELC, according to Lemma~\ref{lem:antieuler}.
 It follows that all parity check matrices of equivalent codes must contain all odd weight vectors from $\mathbb{F}_2^{r+1}$, in some order.
 Hence the corresponding graphs are isomorphic, and $h^r_e$ must be ELC-preserved. \end{proof}

 For $n=7$, we obtain from Theorem~\ref{thm:hammingcode} the bipartite ELC-preserved graph $h^3$, shown in Fig.~\ref{fig:subh}, corresponding to the Hamming code of length 7.
 This is an important graph, as it forms the basis for the general constructions given by Theorems~\ref{hexapand} and \ref{chexapand}.
 The graph $h^3_e$ is shown in Fig.~\ref{fig:h3e}.